truenas/documentation/content/CORE/Network/IPMI.md

 ## IPMI Options

-After configuration, the IPMI interface is accessed using a web browser and the IP address specified in the configuration.
-The management interface prompts for a username and the configured password.
-Refer to the IPMI device documentation to determine the default administrative username.
+After saving the configuration, the IPMI interface is accessed using a web browser and the IP address specified in **Network > IPMI**.
+The management interface prompts for login credentials.
+Refer to your IPMI device documentation to learn the default administrator account credentials.

-After logging in to the management interface, the default administrative username can be changed, and additional users created.
-The appearance of the IPMI utility and the functions that are available vary depending on the hardware.
+After logging in to the management interface, the default administrative user name can be changed and additional IPMI users created.
+The appearance of the IPMI utility and the functions that are available vary by hardware.